 Did you know that mobile devices are a main source of digital evidence in criminal investigations?
 This shouldn’t be a surprise to anyone.
 More than 90% of criminal cases today involve mobile devices as their main source of evidence.
 The largest challenge facing many digital forensic investigators are locked or inaccessible devices when they arrive for examination.

 Proper handling and documentation are key when it comes to maintaining and securing evidence.
-Here are some quick definite dos and don’ts when it comes to handling mobile devices:
+Here are some quick definite dos and don’ts when it comes to digital forensics best practices:

 DO obtain proper legal authority before accessing and collecting data from a seized device.